-Before we dig into the details of the benchmarks, it’s important to point out that doing a head-to-head comparison of InfluxDB and Cassandra for time-series workloads was impossible without first writing a significant amount of application code to make up for Cassandra’s lacking functionality.
+Before we dig into the details of the benchmarks, it’s important to point out that doing a head-to-head comparison of InfluxDB and Cassandra for time series workloads was impossible without first writing a significant amount of application code to make up for Cassandra’s lacking functionality.
 Effectively, you’d need to rewrite portions of InfluxDB in your own application.
 In order to put these benchmarks together, we had to write some basic versions of these features, but a production application would take significantly more effort.

 Our overriding goal was to create a consistent, up-to-date comparison that reflects the latest developments in both InfluxDB and Cassandra with later coverage of other databases and time series solutions.
 We will periodically re-run these benchmarks and update our detailed technical paper with our findings.
 All of the code for these benchmarks are available on Github.
-Feel free to open up issues or pull requests on that repository or if you have any questions, comments, or suggestions.
+Feel free to open up issues or pull requests on that repository if you have any questions, comments, or suggestions.

 Now, let’s take a look at the results…

-InfluxDB is an open-source time-series database written in Go.
-At its core is a custom-built storage engine called the Time-Structured Merge (TSM) Tree, which is optimized for time-series data.
+InfluxDB is an open source Time Series Database written in Go.
+At its core is a custom-built storage engine called the Time-Structured Merge (TSM) Tree, which is optimized for time series data.
 Controlled by a custom SQL-like query language named InfluxQL, InfluxDB provides out-of-the-box support for mathematical and statistical functions across time ranges and is perfect for custom monitoring and metrics collection, real-time analytics, plus IoT and sensor data workloads.

 Cassandra is a distributed, non-relational database written in Java, originally built at Facebook and open-sourced in 2008.
 It officially became part of the Apache Foundation in 2010.
 It is a general-purpose platform that provides a partitioned row store, which offers features of both key-value and column-oriented data stores.

-Though it provides excellent tools for building a scalable, distributed database, Cassandra lacks most key features of a time series database.
+Though it provides excellent tools for building a scalable, distributed database, Cassandra lacks most key features of a Time Series Database.
 Thus, a common pattern is to build application logic on top of Cassandra to handle the missing functionality.
-This is what we’ll be doing to help make a fair assessment of Cassandra for time-series workloads.
+This is what we’ll be doing to help make a fair assessment of Cassandra for time series workloads.

 About the Benchmarks

-In building a representative benchmark suite, we identified the most commonly evaluated characteristics for working with time-series data.
+In building a representative benchmark suite, we identified the most commonly evaluated characteristics for working with time series data.
 We looked at performance across three vectors:

 - Data ingest performance – measured in values per second